andy4thehuynh/andy4thehuynh.github.io/content/blog/data-attributes-in-rails-helpers.md

 +++
 author = "Andy Huynh"
 date = "2016-05-18T16:28:14-08:00"
-linktitle = "Data attributes in Rails Helpers" title = "Data Attributes in Rails helpers" weight = 10 description = "Here's a hack on setting data attributes without values in a Rails helper."
+title = "Data Attributes in Rails helpers"
 +++

 I was given the task of creating a copy to clipboard button for readonly inputs.
 This feature would be omnipresent in the codebase, a great candidate for a helper.
 The trickiness came when implementing attributes without values in Rails helpers.